SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/TableParameterChanges/ChangeToPartialTable.md

 Existing custom reports may no longer work.

-GetTable via AutomationScripts will only be able to retrieve the displayed content.
+*GetTable* via Automation scripts will only be able to retrieve the displayed content.

-DIS MCC
+*DIS MCC*

 | Full ID | Error message | Description |
 |---------|---------------|-------------|